wiseman-timelord/InfoEventMon/README.md

 2. Observe the real-time statistics for each network adapter, including data rates, total data, errors, discards, and pause frames.
 3. The script will continue to run, updating the statistics every 5 seconds, until manually terminated.
 4. The "NetForm.lnk" shortcut provided with preset arguements to run ".bat" on taskbar.

-## Disclaimer

-NetForm is designed to provide real-time monitoring of network adapter statistics.
-While it does not modify or interfere with network operations, users should be aware that the information provided is subject to the capabilities and configuration of the network adapters and underlying system.
-Interpretation and use of the data should be done with an understanding of networking principles and the specific network environment.